 Apparent cementation exponent methodassumes that a, and n, are known.
 But also that Rw is known from other source different than Hingle or Rwa to avoid any mathematical circularity.
 Typically, Rw is estimated form ion chemical water analysis lab samples.
 Then, solving the Archie equation for m, and setting SW=1 for a clean, water bearing zone, yields:

 The apparent cementation exponent curve yields the correct value of m in clean, water bearing zones, but yields an incorrect value in hydrocarbon bearing zones.

 Is there an easy way to determine the water saturation exponent n from well logs?
 Not really.
 The basic problem is that a log independent knowledge of SW would be required, and core lab water saturation data is not often reliable or accurate.
-A default value of n=2 is usually an useful approximation implicitly used in many well logging equations and theory.
+A default value of n=1.9 to n=2.1is usually an useful approximation implicitly used in many well logging equations and theory.